contentful/contentful_middleman/README.md

 Experience the power of Middleman while staying sane as a developer by letting end-users edit content in a web-based interface.

+This extensions supports both page-based content as well as blog posts through middleman-blog.

 ## Installation

 Add the following line to the Gemfile of your Middleman project: